 Our staff is familiar with the local zoning codes and land development processes and will prepare the required exploratory sketch plans, preliminary plans and record plans, as required by specific jurisdictions, and efficiently process clients’ site plan approvals.
 We understand the value of agency coordination and in proactive public involvement early in the conceptual planning phase.

-With our multidisciplinary staff, Landmark can assist you with every phase of the development process, from the earliest stages of due diligence and Phase I ESAs, surveying and environmental services, planning and site design, approvals and permitting, through construction-phase support services.
+Landmark’s multidisciplinary staff can assist you with every phase of the development process, from the earliest stages of due diligence and Phase I ESAs, surveying and environmental services, planning and site design, approvals and permitting, through construction-phase support services.
 The principals have an excellent performance record in satisfying clients’ needs for innovation, design quality, timelines, and performing within desired construction budgets.

 View our experience with the state’s largest mixed-use redevelopment: Avenue North Mixed-Use Redevelopment

 Civil Engineering and Site Design